 Square colonettes (pessiskoi) in combination with marble plaques (thorakia), formed the chancel screen, separating the Presbytery (Sanctuary) from the rest of the church.
-On the plaques, a curtain was placed so the church attendants could not see inside the sanctuary.

-- ▶ Find the plaque (thorakio) with colonettes (pessiskoi) and take a photo. - ▶ What is it made of? - ▶ What decorations does it have? - Nowadays, how is the sanctuary separated from the rest of the church? - ▶ Take a photo of an exhibit using the same material. - ► How is it called?
+- ▶ Find the plaque (thorakio) with colonettes (pessiskoi) and take a photo.

+- ▶ What is it made of?

+- ▶ What decorations does it have?

+- ▶ Take a photo of an exhibit using the same material.

+- ▶ How is it called?

-Gallery 2 - Early Christian city and Dwelling
+Gallery 2 - Early Christian City and Private Dwelling